 This year, we’ve searched Goodreads and Amazon for the best and most interesting brand new releases.
 The list is very diverse to fit every preference.
 There’s world literature, with brilliantly unique Polish, Japanese and Italian authors.
 There’s sci-fi, thriller, dark humor and mystery.
 There’s reflections on God, artificial intelligence, and race and class.

 But what unites all these titles is that they all addict, engross and absorb.

 A short story is a love affair, a novel is a marriage.
 A short story is a photograph; a novel is a film.– Lorrie Moore

-Here are some of the best short stories published in 2019 so far.
+Here are some of the best short stories you can read in 2020 so far.
 Scroll down to find out which titles made the cut.

 If there is any book you’d like to add to the list?
 Make sure to reach us on social media and share your recommendations!

 Having not enough time to commit to reading a weighty tome is one of the major reasons why so many people ditch books.